ATTENTION K-MART COPIERS

 Price competition is a punishing game with very little margin for error.
 Companies tend to underestimate the rigor and discipline needed, and allow their second head to talk them back into doing business with expensive features.

 Management Systems Are Too Loose.
 A final problem with competing on price and low cost is that it’s primarily a people game.
 The game requires some carefully crafted motivational and cost control systems to keep the company profitable despite thin margins.
 Look at the relatively few U.S. companies that have been competing successfully over the long-term on low costs and low prices.
 This short list includes the likes of Wal-Mart and Toys-R-Us in retailing, Quick & Reilly in discount brokerage, McDonald’s in fast food, 47th Street Photo in mail order electronics, and Nucor and Worthington Industries in steel.
 These companies have well-conceived management systems to enable them to make a profit despite very thin margins.
 Each company has a highly motivated work force for whom cost control is an ingrained way of life.
 Many use innovative compensation systems, with profit sharing and generous incentives, that reward and reinforce an employee’s contributions to the company’s stand as a low-cost competitor.
-The rewards are shared equally; so it is the pain when the cost structure, as lean as it may already be, has to be lowered again to stave off a challenger.
-So three cheers for our new-found commitment to cost controls and price-based competition.
+The rewards are shared equally; so is the pain when the cost structure, as lean as it may already be, has to be lowered again to stave off a challenger.
+So, three cheers for our new-found commitment to cost controls and price-based competition.
 But if we’re going to play this game, let’s know the rules so we can play it right.

 (Note: This Perspective was written in the context of the economy in 1987.
 While some of the companies may have changed their policies or indeed no longer exist, the patterns they exhibit still hold today.)